yash-sharma1/docs-site/docs/list.md

 Then the owner of the asset to be listed can list the trading pair via command line according to the proposal approved before the proposal is expired.

+**Please note:** Before you run any command examples on this page, and if you have not done so already, you must [generate or add a key to bnbcli](./keys.md).

+**Also remember:** The `chain-id` and `node` parameters passed to bnbcli may vary, and may be removed completely if you are running a local full node.
+To find the latest list of chain IDs and endpoints for the testnet, please check [the peers list](https://testnet-dex.binance.org/api/v1/peers).

 ### Issuing the token

 First, you need to issue the token.
 You have to make sure that there is enough BNB remaining in your account.